Logging is an invaluable tool for developing reliable software applications. It

 However, note that

-the logging module is optimized to use the % formatting style
+module is optimized to use the %

 and the use of f-strings might have an extra cost since formatting will occur